pchinjr/vibe-city/readme.md

 ## ✅ Recent Updates

+- **Show Discovery & Ticketing System**: Complete user journey from vibe discovery to ticket purchase
 - **Audio Context Fix**: Resolved browser autoplay policy issues by deferring AudioContext initialization until user interaction
 - **User Experience**: Added visual prompts and animations to guide users to interact with the interface
 - **Error Handling**: Improved audio loading with graceful fallbacks and better error messages

+## 🎫 Complete User Journey

+**Vibe City** now delivers the full experience from discovery to show attendance:

+1. **Discover** → Drag the 2D vibe pad to find music that matches your mood
+2. **Connect** → See artist info and upcoming show details
+3. **Attend** → Get tickets, directions, and calendar reminders
+4. **Share** → Tell friends about your vibe discoveries

+### Key Features:
+- **Automatic Ticket Prompts**: Floating prompts appear for upcoming shows
+- **Integrated Ticket Purchasing**: Direct links to Eventbrite and other platforms
+- **Smart Calendar Integration**: Add shows to Google Calendar with one click
+- **Venue Directions**: Instant Google Maps integration for getting to shows
+- **Social Sharing**: Share discoveries with friends
+- **Mobile-First Design**: Optimized for on-the-go music discovery
 ---

 ## 🎯 Core Concept for Demo